Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer.md

 ![Peakboard Designer attributes](/assets/images/get_started/Peakboard-Designer_attributes_en.png)

-# 3. Next steps
+## 3. Next steps

 Now that you have a rough overview of the Peakboard Designer, you can start creating your first visualization.
 Of course, we will be happy to support you with our article [The first visualization](https://help.peakboard.com/get_started/en-visualization.html).

 If you already have a Peakboard Box, the article [The Peakboard Box](https://help.peakboard.com/get_started/en-peakboard-box.html) will help you with your next steps.

-If you have problems with the Peakboard Designer, don't hesitate to [contact](mailto: support@peakboard.com) us.
+If you have problems with the Peakboard Designer, don't hesitate to [contact](mailto:support@peakboard.com) us.
-All important information can be found at [www.peakboard.com/academy](https://peakboard.com/academy/).
 We wish you a lot of fun and success with Peakboard!